VKS – News from Valkyria

 Recent polling conducted by the VKS shows that 54 per cent of Valkyrians support the government’s proposed expropriation, but international reactions to the bill have been divided by celebration and apprehension.
 Leaders from the Pelinese and Stoinian governments responded to the proposal by suggesting that the Housing Act is a slippery slope toward authoritarianism.
 However, the legislation received support from Frost President Revan Kensei, who said that the government was “taking the first definitive steps to [end] a parasitic practice that harms countless people”.

-After discussing the expropriation plan, Bennett turned to the peace talks with Hystaiga, announcing that the government had provisionally agreed to pay 200 billion vekts to Hystaiga in four annual instalments adjusted for inflation in each payment after the first.
-The amount agreed to is vastly less than what was expected when it was reported in late November that the government had agreed to pay 2.1 trillion vekts, more than 10 times the amount announced by Bennett on Tuesday.
+After discussing the expropriation plan, Bennett turned to the peace talks with Hystaiga, announcing that the government had provisionally agreed to pay 200 billion vekter to Hystaiga in four annual instalments adjusted for inflation in each payment after the first.
+The amount agreed to is vastly less than what was expected when it was reported in late November that the government had agreed to pay 2.1 trillion vekter, more than 10 times the amount announced by Bennett on Tuesday.

-When the initial reports of 2.1 trillion vekts being agreed to in reparations came out, the news disrupted the peace talks between Hystaiga and Valkyria with thousands of Valkyrians protesting against paying the reparations.
+When the initial reports of 2.1 trillion vekter being agreed to in reparations came out, the news disrupted the peace talks between Hystaiga and Valkyria with thousands of Valkyrians protesting against paying the reparations.
 Opposition politicians such as Conservative leader Stella Kaufman accused the government of bankrupting the country and robbing a generation of national wealth.

 However, Bennett’s 200 billion vekt announcement came as a relief to the financial markets, with Pacifinext rising 2.5 per cent at closing.
 The discrepancy between the reported and actual amount to be paid in reparations came as a surprise to many financial observers, so much so that The Gullkysten Post, the news organisation which had initially reported the 2.1 trillion amount, had to issue a retraction and apologize.